Vanh049/Vanh049/README.md

 **Graduation Thesis · Information Systems**

-My current research explores the combination of **Target Sequential Rule Mining (TaSRM)** and **Genetic Algorithms (GA)** for sequential rule mining.
+My graduation research explores the combination of **Target Sequential Rule Mining (TaSRM)** and **Genetic Algorithms (GA)** for sequential rule mining.

 The research focuses on:

-* Representing and processing sequence databases efficiently
+* Sequential pattern and rule mining
-* Mining sequential patterns and sequential rules
+* Sequence database representation and processing
-* Applying Genetic Algorithms to search for candidate rules
+* Genetic Algorithm-based search
-* Using pruning strategies to reduce unnecessary search
+* Pruning strategies for reducing unnecessary search
-* Evaluating algorithm performance through runtime and memory usage
+* Evaluation of runtime and memory consumption

-The goal is to explore whether evolutionary search can provide a more efficient approach to sequential rule mining while maintaining the required rule constraints.
+The main objective is to investigate how evolutionary search can be applied to improve the efficiency of sequential rule mining while maintaining the required rule constraints.

 ---